Cantera/cantera-website/pages/community.rst

 - Check to see if you're using the most recent version of Cantera, and upgrade if not.
 - Check the `Issue Tracker
-  <https://github.com/Cantera/cantera/issues>`_ to see if the issue
+  <https://github.com/Cantera/cantera/issues>`__ to see if the issue
   has already been reported.
 - Try to generate a `minimal, complete, and verifiable example
-  <https://stackoverflow.com/help/mcve>`_ that demonstrates the observed bug.
+  <https://stackoverflow.com/help/mcve>`__ that demonstrates the observed bug.
-- Create a new issue on the tracker (the "New issue" button is toward the upper right-hand corner, just above the list of open issues).
+- Create a new issue on the tracker (the "New Issue" button is toward the upper right-hand corner, just above the list of open issues).
 Include as much information as possible about your system configuration (operating system, compiler versions, Python versions, installation method, etc.)